-I won't go into all the details of how GPS works, because your eyes would soon glaze over, but suffice it to say that the technology is based on a bunch of satellites in low earth orbit with VERY precise clocks that constantly send out their position by radio signal.
+The difference is a navigation system known as GPS, short for Global Positioning System.
+I won't go into all the details of how it works, because I know for most of you your eyes would soon glaze over, but suffice it to say that it is based on a bunch of satellites in low earth orbit with VERY precise clocks that constantly send out their position by radio signal.
 Receivers on the ground pick up those signals, and by measuring the teensy-weensy time differences in receiving them are able to calculate with great accuracy the exact distance from each satellite.
 When the receiving computer has signals from enough of the satellites, it can calculate with great accuracy the exact position on the earth.

-This technology, a dream only a few decades ago, is now so readily available you can buy handheld units for hiking for less than \$200, and many cars now come already equipped with GPS.
-It's easy to tell which ones have GPS - they're the ones who suddenly, a half-block from the intersection, want to make a right turn from three lanes over in the far left lane!
+This technology, a dream only a few decades ago, is now so readily available you can buy handheld units for hiking for less than \$200.
+Some cars even come equipped with it - for example the GM OnStar system.
+You may remember Jin Sup and Tae Jung who were students here, and who we met with in Seoul - Jin Sup works for the LG Corporation working on that very system.
+Many of you know Toshie Wilson as well, and so you would not have been surprised either to see her in Nagoya arguing with the voice in the computer about which way to go!